 “Deep learning” (the ability for appliances to adapt to your usage habits) and smart technology are being incorporated into more and more household essentials.
 There’s even a smart hairbrush coming onto the market soon, we kid you not.
 Whilst there’s no denying this new tech can be useful, smart appliances can have their disadvantages.
 These are some of the pros and cons.

 - Being able to access your appliances when you’re not at home is convenient if you’ve got a hectic schedule.
-Knowing your appliances are switched off when they should be also give you piece of mind.
+Knowing your appliances are switched off when they should be also gives you peace of mind.

 - Information about you that’s collected by your appliances could be stored and possibly even sold on to marketers who want to know what you eat or how often you do chores.
 This information could then be used to help sell you products tailored specifically to you.
 Whilst this isn’t necessarily a bad thing, if information falls into the wrong hands it could be a security risk.
 So it’s always worth knowing the data sharing and storing policy of any company that you know collects information.